ZeloZalis/go_dex/README.md

 ## How to Use
 After having everything installed, you need to follow a couple of steps before making this script works well.
 1. First at all, you need to open your pgAdmin4 and setup your user (it will give you the next information: User, Password, Host, Port).
+2. Install the packages contained in [requirements.txt](https://github.com/ZeloZalis/go_dex/blob/main/requirements.txt).
-2. Now you need to create your database, I would recommend, if you are using this, call it "pokedex" or something like that.
+3. Now you need to create your database, I would recommend, if you are using this, call it "pokedex" or something like that.

 ![](https://i.imgur.com/YqMfpDZ.png)